sftcd/openssl/esnistuff/code-review.md

 flag when it'd be set already so removed that code.

 ## ``./ssl/statem/extensions_srvr.c``

+The few bits of code there seem sensible. ("Few bits" because we attempt ECH decryption before so most of the actul code's in ech.c:-)

 ## ``./ssl/statem/extensions_clnt.c``

 **TODO** Looks like there's a missing thing - what to do when we get an ECHConfig back having GREASE'd (or if our attempt was considered GREASE).
 Probably needs a new API and a new error code and a new element in the SSL struct.

+**TODO** check out early data handling - that's yet to be tested.

+I took out a setting of ``ech_attempted`` from ``ctos_ech`` when GREASEing - that might break something I've forgotten but shouldn't be needed.

 ## ``./ssl/statem/statem_clnt.c``
 ## ``./ssl/statem/statem_lib.c``